 What happens when you think about your blog as a publication?

 One, they tend to commit to an editorial calendar that has way too much volume.
 The more volume, typically the lower quality the articles that become part of that strategy.
 That’s a bad idea.

 There seems to be this feeling that you can make up for quality with volume.
 And even though the industry does seem to be shifting away from that kind of content calendar, you do still see a lot of content that looks like content, smells like content but it doesn’t do that thing that content is supposed to do, which is inform and engage the reader and ultimately help the business make money.

 When you think about a publication, their financial model is very different than a software company’s.
 They want as many eyeballs on the page as possible to make ad dollars, so for them it makes sense to pump out tons of volume.

 That’s the complete opposite of a software company, where you’re really better off if you write three articles that are really great and give you traffic for five years.

 The other thing that happens is you have to come up with so many topics to write about just to meet your volume quota.
 They become less and less relevant to your buyer.
 You end up using the same formats and templates over and over again.

-When you have less content on your calendar it’s easier to step back and plan a strategy ahead of time that’s going to help you write something that’s great, go through a thorough editing process, build a promotion plan, put together an email strategy — all the things that get lost when the focus is on getting out two or three articles a week.
+When you have less content on your editorial schedule, it’s easier to step back and plan a strategy ahead of time that’s going to help you write something that’s great, go through a thorough editing process, build a promotion plan, put together an email strategy — all the things that get lost when the focus is on getting out two or three articles a week.

 So if you can identify, let’s say, three to five use cases for your product or five to 10 problems people hire your product to solve, that’s it.
 That’s your whole content strategy.
 And you can write really interesting, in-depth articles specifically about those topics.